kevinlekiller/amdctl/README.md

 AMD CPU family 9h(K9) and earlier.

 AMD 13h, I could not find any info on this, so I assume this CPU family does not exist.

-AMD 14h(Bobcat) family, these have a different way of calculating clock speed, without a CPU to test I won't attempt to support them.

 AMD 18h(EPYC / Hygon Dhyana), no public documentation available ?